-The Pros and Cons Of The Top Four Carpet Cleaning Methods
+Top Four Carpet Cleaning Methods Commercial Cleaners Use

 If you aren’t sure of which carpet cleaning technique would best suit your carpets, then this article is for you.
 In this piece, we’ll be weighing the pros and cons of each so you can have an easier time deciding which option is right for you.

-Professional carpet cleaners employ several carpet cleaning techniques to clean different types of carpets.
+Professional commercial cleaning companies, such as Toronto’s Evergreen Cleaning Service, employ several carpet cleaning techniques to clean different types of carpets.
 Each method used has its own set of advantages and disadvantages.
 With that being said, how does one choose between the options available?
 This list of pros and cons should help you decide which cleaning method would best suit your carpet(s).

 Carpet cleaning methods can be categorized in one of two cleaning techniques: dry or wet cleaning.
 The latter involves hot water extraction and may include cleaning with absorbent pads.
 Dry carpet cleaning, on the other hand, involves the application of chemical foams or powders by special cleaning machines with counter-rotating cylinders, brushes, or pads.